oracle-livelabs/apex/event-mangement/6-generate-text/6-generate-text.md

     !["Click App Builder"](images/create-desc-ta.png "")

-4. Navigate to left pane, select **P5_ID** and update the following and click **Save**.
+4. In the left pane, select **P5_ID**, update the following property, and click **Save**.

     - Session State > Storage: **Per Session (Persistent)**

-    *Note: This is to maintain for each session by storing the value in the database, to access it across requests.*
+    *Note: This stores the value for each session, allowing it to be accessed across requests.*

     !["Click App Builder"](images/per-session.png "")

-5. Refresh the application and open the form page.
+5. Refresh the application, and then open the form page.
 Click **Generate Description** to create an event description in the Description item.
 Click **Apply Changes** to save it to the table.

     !["Click App Builder"](images/view-desc-btn.png "")

 ## Summary

 In this lab, you built an AI-powered feature to generate event descriptions in Oracle APEX.
-You added a button, configured a RAG Source, and created a dynamic action to display and save the generated description.
+You added a button, configured an AI tool, and created a trigger action to generate, display, and save event descriptions.

 ## Acknowledgements